 Certain renewable energy plant and water storage facilities also qualify for a 100% write-off.

-Effective 1 April 2020, buildings which are used for commercial or industrial purposes, including multi-storey and multi-unit residential buildings may also qualify for a 100% write-off subject to certain conditions.
+Effective 1 April 2020, buildings that are used for commercial or industrial purposes, including multi-storey and multi-unit residential buildings, may also qualify for a 100% write-off, subject to certain conditions.

 Capital expenditure aimed at economising on the consumption of fuel, electricity, or its derivatives, or on an asset using energy sources indigenous to Fiji, may be eligible for accelerated depreciation at varying rates.

 The cost of the acquisition of a mining lease or tenement and the cost of development of mines may be written off in equal instalments in any five of the first eight years, commencing with the year in which the expenditure was incurred.

 Assets of FJD 1,000 or less may be fully depreciated in the year of acquisition.